 On June 23, 2011, USA Network debuted a law drama called Suits, originally named A Legal Mind.
 Aaron Korsh, a former sitcom writer, created a show about a college dropout named Mike Ross (Patrick J. Adams) who passed the bar exam but didn’t have a law degree.
 He stumbled into an interview with Pearson Specter Litt partner Harvey Specter (Gabriel Macht) who, despite knowing Ross’s secret, hired him as an associate, based on his ability to memorize law facts, and also wanting to give him a second chance at life.

 On August 30, 2017, the show hit a milestone of 100 episodes.
-The final six episodes of season 7 start airing on March 28, with Markle and Adams leaving the show on April 25, when the network will air a two-hour season finale featuring Mike and Rachel’s wedding.
-(Markle’s real-life wedding, to Prince Harry, will happen on May 19, when she’ll gain the title Her Royal Highness Princess Henry of Wales.)
-However, Dulé Hill and Katherine Heigl will join the cast for the eighth season, and Gina Torres (lawyer Jessica Pearson)—who departed the show during the end of season six but returned for guest appearances—will get her own spinoff sometime next year.
-Here are 10 things you might not know about the show.
+Eight months later, on April 25, 2018, Markle left the series when the network aired a two-hour season finale featuring Mike and Rachel’s wedding.
+(Markle’s real-life wedding, to Prince Harry, occurred on May 19, 2018.)
+Dulé Hill and Katherine Heigl joined the cast for the eighth and ninth seasons, and Gina Torres (lawyer Jessica Pearson)—who departed the show during the end of season 6 but returned for guest appearances—appeared in 2019’s spinoff Pearson, which USA canceled after one season.
+After eight years, Suits officially ended on September 25, 2019.

-In an interview with Esquire, Adams acknowledged that Suits isn’t exactly a game-changer as far as series go, “but it’s one of those shows that people love to have in between the shows that change television.
-There’s the show that’s going to change the way I think about art, and life, and myself, and my family, and then there’s the show I just want to watch because I love these people, and they make me feel good.”
+In an interview with Esquire, Suits star Patrick Adams acknowledged that the show isn’t exactly a game-changer as far as series go.
+“But it’s one of those shows that people love to have in between the shows that change television,” he said.
+“There’s the show that’s going to change the way I think about art, and life, and myself, and my family, and then there’s the show I just want to watch because I love these people, and they make me feel good.”
 He also referred to the show as a “guilty pleasure.”

-“It’s ultimately kind of the same thing we’ve been doing for seven years,” Adams said.
-He also stated the show lacks violence and sometimes deep emotion, like when Mike’s grandmother died.
+Adams also stated the show lacks violence and doesn’t go too deep on heavy topics, like when Mike’s grandmother died.
 “You touch on the depths and then yank it back.
-That’s its rhythm.
-People like to feel that they get near the pain and suffering, and then they like to feel safe that it’s all good, we can joke about it right away.”
+That’s its rhythm,” he said.
+“People like to feel that they get near the pain and suffering, and then they like to feel safe that it’s all good, we can joke about it right away.”

 Gabriel Macht explained to The TV Addict that he comes from a family of lawyers: His sister is a former Assistant District Attorney in the Bronx; his aunt and cousin were in family law.
 “I’ve just been around it my whole life, so I’ve observed bits and pieces along the way,” he said.
 “And I feel like when I get the scripts each week, I don’t have to Wikipedia and try to figure out what all these terms mean.
 Because all I have to do is really just fake it pretty well.”

 Nowadays, Meghan Markle is known for her expensive designer fashions.
 But when she auditioned for the role of Rachel, she had to make a last-minute wardrobe change.
-As Vanity Fair reported, she showed up to the audition wearing casual clothes but realized she needed to look more like a professional lawyer.
-“She dashed into an H&M and bought a little black dress for $35,” the article read.
-“Sure enough, she was asked to change into the dress, which she hadn’t even tried on.
+As Vanity Fair reported, she showed up to the audition wearing casual clothes but realized she needed to look more like a professional lawyer, so “She dashed into an H&M and bought a little black dress for $35.
+Sure enough, she was asked to change into the dress, which she hadn’t even tried on.
 Thank God it fit.”

-Gina Torres, who played Jessica Pearson, told The New York Times the reason she left Suits was because her contract was up and “my personal life needed to be tended to.”
+Gina Torres, who played Jessica Pearson, told The New York Times the reason she left Suits after season 6 was because her contract was up and “my personal life needed to be tended to.”
 Her family—including then-husband Laurence Fishburne (the couple separated in late 2017, after nearly 15 years of marriage)—lived in Los Angeles, but the New York City-set show filmed in Toronto.
 Korsh had the idea of seeing Jessica move to Chicago with her boyfriend Jeff Malone (D.B.
-Woodside) and having the somewhat crazy Larry Marsden (Colin Glazer) kill her.
+Woodside) and having the somewhat unhinged Larry Marsden (Colin Glazer) kill her.